Kirkwall Airport CHP

 EMEC’s role:

-EMEC is leading this project and will supply the green hydrogen for the CHP.
+EMEC is leading this project, overseeing the installation and integration of the unit with the airports existing system.
+EMEC will also supply the green hydrogen for the CHP trial.

 Project news: